-She joined the Ensemble of American Blues Theater in 1998 and has served as Artistic Director since 2010.
+Gwendolyn (Wendy) Whiteside joined the Ensemble of American Blues Theater in 1998 and has served as Artistic Director since 2010.
 She has overseen and produced 40 productions (28 unique mainstage shows and 11 years of It's a Wonderful Life: Live in Chicago!).
 In 10 years, 14 productions received Joseph Jefferson Awards or nominations for outstanding play, musical, or solo performance.
-Under her leadership, American Blues has nearly doubled the size of its Ensemble, added 30 Artistic Affiliates, and diversified its base of artists.
-She created the annual Blue Ink Playwriting Award, Blueprint Development for new work, implemented community service into the company's mission, and adapted the free arts education program The Lincoln Project for Chicago Public Schools serving over 2,000 students annually.
+Under her leadership, American Blues added Artistic Affiliates and diversified its base of artists.
+She created the nationally-recognized "Blue Ink Playwriting Award", implemented community service into the company's mission, and adapted the free arts education program "The Lincoln Project" for Chicago Public Schools serving over 4,000 students annually.
 She fiscally led American Blues through its 2009 rebirth and built the operational budget from zero to $1 million.
 She also secured the company's first-ever operating reserve fund and operating endowment.

 photo by Joe Mazza / brave lux